NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 - Make templates and resources available online to drive discovery
 - Support collection of the case studies and reader feedback to build evidence base

-### What I won't pretend:
+### What I looking for:

-I am not a marketer.
-I don't have a social media following.
-I don't have an email list of 1 nor 50,000 subscribers.

-I am an academic and a practitioner.
-I wrote this book because it needed to exist (even if only for me).

-I am looking for a publisher who believes in the book itself, and who can bring the marketing expertise.
+A publisher who believes in the book itself, and who can bring the marketing expertise.

 ### Where am I based?
 Uk, Somerset.